How to protect assets from nursing home costs is on the top of people’s minds.

 - it is irrevocable – like all irrevocable trusts, you can’t access the money or change your mind later

-- funds not used to pay the funeral home are brought back into your estate.
-They don’t go to a beneficiary like a typical trust.
+- your estate receives excess funds not used on your funeral.
+They don’t go to a beneficiary like the trust we described earlier.
 However, to mitigate this scenario, ensure the appropriate amount is included in the trust.
 You can look up the average cost of a funeral to get an idea.

 How To Fund The Funeral Trust?

-We believe a funeral trust can be a solid foundation to protect assets from nursing home costs.
-If you would like to learn more, or any of the other alternatives such as a traditional long-term care insurance policy or a hybrid policy, feel free to reach out to us.
+We believe a long-term care insurance policy, an irrevocable trust, or a funeral trust can be a solid foundation to protect assets from nursing home costs.
+If you would like to learn more, feel free to reach out to us.
 We can also facilitate a discussion with a qualified attorney who can speak to you in more detail about Medicaid and irrevocable trusts.
 What are we saying: simply, we, at My Family Life Insurance, are here for you and your family.
 We know how important money and protection is.
 We work in your best interest always and have helped many families develop and establish the protection they need to have peace of mind.
 Feel free to contact us to request a quote or find out more information.
 We are happy to help you with your specific situation.